critiqjo/cs733/assignment4/README.md

 #### Fields

+* `<uid>`: A 64-bit `0x`-prefixed hexadecimal number which uniquely identifies the request.
+A new request with the same UID will most likely return the cached response.
 * `<filename>`: An ASCII string without any whitespace characters `[ \r\n\t]`
 * `<size>`: Size of `<content>` in number of bytes (base-10 formatted)
 * `<version>`: A 64-bit integer greater than zero (base-10 formatted)